-This useful HKUST-invented teaching and learning tool allows students to respond to an instructor’s questions in class by using iPRS in HKUST iLearn app on their mobiles or clicking on their personal response system (PRS) handsets.
+This useful HKUST-invented teaching and learning tool allows students to respond to an instructor’s questions in class by using iPRS in the HKUST iLearn app on their smart devices(mobiles/tablets/laptops).
 It is especially valuable for immediate feedback on learning and for generating participation if students are reticent about answering verbally in front of others.

 Created at HKUST

-Innovative interactive wireless (to technical writer: we only invented the wireless version, the wired version was existed before ours) PRS was invented in the 1990s by Prof Nelson Cue, then Head of the Department of Physics.
-Based on infrared technology, it was first deployed at the University in 1998 and since then has been successfully used in numerous courses.
+The innovative interactive wireless Personal Response System(called PRS then) was invented in the 1990s by Prof Nelson Cue, then the Head of the Department of Physics.
+Students were using handsets to communicate with the system that was basing on infrared technology, it was first deployed at the University in 1998 and since then has been successfully used in numerous courses.

 The Secondary Generation PRS

-In 2011, the University updated the system in all teaching venues, replacing infrared transmission with radio frequency to reduce interference and improve stability.
-The slimmer white color handsets were also introduced.
-These handsets were slimmer and therefore easier for the students to carry around.
+In 2011, the University updated the system in all teaching venues, replacing infrared transmission with radio frequency to reduce interference and to improve stability.
+The white-color handsets were also introduced.
+These handsets were slimmer and therefore easier for students to carry around.

-In 2014, ITSC successfully developed the cloud-based, Internet enabled personal response system.
-The system was named iPRS.
+In 2014, ITSC successfully developed the cloud-based, Internet-enabled personal response system.
+The system was renamed as iPRS.
 In Fall 2014, iPRS was first setup in 4 teaching venues as pilot sites.
 With this fruitful experiences gained, the number of iPRS ready venues was increase from 4 to 27 in Spring 2015.
-In the Fall Semester 2015, more teaching venues are become iPRS ready.
-It takes the total number of iPRS ready sites to 90.
-As starting from Jan 2016, all central teaching venues are iPRS ready.
+In the Fall Team 2015, more teaching venues were become iPRS ready.
+It took the total number of iPRS ready sites to 90.
+As starting from Jan 2016, all central teaching venues were iPRS ready.
+The iPRS has been running in hybrid mode, that is, allows a student to use either a handset or a smart device(phone/tablet/laptop) for an iPRS session.

 Please visit this iPRS page to learn more about the system.